-PLEASE USE BLOCK LETTERS

-Name of the LALC you wish to join:

-Personal Details: (PLEASE USE BLOCK LETTERS)

-Title (Mr, Ms, Mrs, etc.): First Name:

-Middle Name(s): Surname:

-Known by Any Other Names: (If applicable)

-Date of Birth: (dd/mm/yyyy) Sex: (Circle one) Male or Female Female

-Email Address: (0 Optional)

-Contact Number: (Optional)

-Residential Address: (Required - PLEASE USE BLOCK LETTERS)

-Street Number Street Name э:

-Suburb/Town: Postco de:

-Postal Address: (If different from residential address - PLEASE USE BLOCK LETTERS)

-Street Number and Name or P.O Box:

-Suburb/Town: Postco ode:

-Please set out the basis upon which you assert your Aboriginal descent: (Required) (Attach additional information if necessary)
+Parramatta, 2124 PLEASE USE BLOCK LETTERS Name of the LALC you wish to join: Personal Details: (PLEASE USE BLOCK LETTERS) Title (Mr. Ms. Mrs. etc.): First Name: Middle Name(s): Surname: Important Known by Any Other Names: (If applicable) As per Section 54 of the Date of Birth: (dd/mm/yyyy) Sex: (Circle one) Male or Female Aboriginal Land Rights Act Email Address: (Optional) 1983 (ALRA) any person Contact Number: (Optional) wishing to join a Local Aboriginal Land Council should complete this form Residential Address: (Required - PLEASE USE BLOCK LETTERS) and submit it to the Local Street Number Street Name: Aboriginal Land Council Suburb/Town: Postcode: (LALC) they wish to join.
+Postal Address: (If different from residential address - PLEASE USE BLOCK LETTERS) Street Number and Name or P.O Box: Postcode: Suburb/Town: Please fill out the Please set out the basis upon which you assert your Aboriginal descent: (Required) details on the back (Attach additional information if necessary) of this form.
 Are you a registered Aboriginal owner (as listed on the Register Yes or No of Aboriginal Owners) in relation to land within the area of the LALC?
 Do you reside within the LALC Boundaries?
-(Circle one) Yes or No

-If no, please set out the basis of your association to the LALC area: (Attach additional information if necessary)

-Do you wish to jo Non-Voting Memb Voting Member or Non-Voting Member
+(Circle one) Yes or No If no, please set out the basis of your association to the LALC area: (Attach additional information if necessary) Do you wish to join the LALC as a Voting or Non-Voting Member?
+(Circle one) Voting Member or Non-Voting Member Are you a Voting Member of any other LALC ?
+(Circle one) Yes or No If yes, please indicate which LALC(s): Are you a Non-Voting Member of any other LALC?
+(Circle one) Yes or No If yes, please indicate which LALC(s): Thereby declare that: I have attained the age of 18 years; and